Ionic conductivity (solid state)

+Ionic conductivity (denoted by λ) is the movement of ions through a solid material, a phenomenon central to solid-state ionics.
+It is denoted by λ and measured in siemens per meter (S/m).
+While perfect crystals of inorganic compounds are typically electrical insulators, ionic conduction arises when defects are introduced—either intrinsically through thermal activation or extrinsically via doping with aliovalent impurities.
+These defects enable ion migration by providing pathways through the crystal lattice.
+Solid ionic conductors, known as solid electrolytes, are critical components in technologies such as all-solid-state batteries, supercapacitors, fuel cells, and thin-film microelectronic devices.
+The ionic conductivity (σ) follows an Arrhenius-type relationship with temperature, governed by activation energy barriers influenced by crystal structure and defect chemistry.
+Ionic conduction is one mechanism of current.

 In crystalline solids

 In most solids, ions rigidly occupy fixed positions, strongly embraced by neighboring atoms or ions.
 In some solids, selected ions are highly mobile allowing ionic conduction.
 The mobility increases with temperature.
 Materials exhibiting this property are used in batteries.
 A well-known ion conductive solid is β-alumina ("BASE"), a form of aluminium oxide that has channels through which sodium cations can hop.
 When this ceramic is complexed with a mobile ion, such as Na+, it behaves as so-called fast ion conductor.
 BASE is used as a membrane in several types of molten salt electrochemical cell.

-In glasses

-Ion conduction in disordered solids like glasses, polymers, nanocomposites, defective crystals and other disordered solids plays an important role in technology.